Contracting Without an Orlando License

 One of your neighbors expresses to you that their roof is leaking and can’t find anyone to fix it for a reasonable rate.
 Having experience with roofing, you offer your services for a small fee.
 You complete the job, but weeks later your neighbor returns complaining that the issue has worsened and is demanding a refund.
 You decline, and your neighbor decides to take legal action against you.
 Situations like these occur often, and people who may have been offering their services in good faith end up facing charges for contracting without a license.
 If you find yourself in a similar situation, it is essential to acquire the legal services of a local criminal defense attorney.

-The Orlando criminal defense lawyers at The Umansky Law Firm have over 100 years of combined experience and are dedicated to representing the people of Greater Central Florida.
+The license defense lawyers at The Umansky Law Firm have over 100 years of combined experience and are dedicated to representing the people of Orlando.
 Our team consists of former prosecutors at the state and local level who understand how the opposition will approach a criminal case.
 We can apply our insight to best prepare you for your day in court.

 Contractor License Requirements in Florida